Otterburn, Northumberland: History

 The battle of Otterburn ended in an English rout.
 Despite James Douglas, 2nd Earl of Douglas being killed, Percy was captured and over a thousand of the English were taken, left dead on the field or slain as they fled.
 The dead were carried to Elsdon church, 3 mi from Otterburn, where they were buried.

 The modern village grew up around a coaching inn and Otterburn Tower.
 It was enlarged in the 1950s with the addition of Brierley Gardens, a council estate which was expanded in the 1970s.
-The village further expanded in the 1990s and 2000s with the new housing development on former farm land at Willow Green.
+The village further expanded in the 1990s and 2000s with the new housing development on former farmland at Willow Green.

 Governance

-Otterburn is in the parliamentary constituency of Hexham, Guy Opperman of the Conservative Party is the Member of Parliament.
+Otterburn is in the parliamentary constituency of Hexham.
+Joe Morris of the Labour Party is the Member of Parliament.

 Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.

 For Local Government purposes it belongs to Northumberland County Council a unitary authority.

 Economy

 Today, the village is close to the Otterburn Training Area, one of the UK's largest army training ranges at approximately 60000 acre.
-The village also has an independent general grocery shop, two hotels and Otterburn Mill, an 18th-century woollen mill containing a small museum, outdoor shop and cafe.
+The village also has an independent general grocery shop, two hotels and Otterburn Mill, an 18th-century woollen mill.